kasturijoshi06/biomedical-question-answer/README.md

 3. Install and import the following libraries : pandas, nltk, tensorflow, transformers, wordcloud, numpy
 4. Hit ctrl + Enter for each cell or from the cell drop down hit run all
+5. For running the code, download the dataset from here :
+Upload it to your Google drive and then change the path in the cell where the data is read (also mentioned in the notebook)